 World War Virus: Sow the Seeds of Your Victory Garden and Rise Up

-We are facing a third world war, a global fight against the coronavirus (what I’d come to realize was also a psychological war on our freedoms), which will likely get worse before it gets better.
+We are facing a third world war, a global fight against the coronavirus (what I’d come to realize was also a psychological war on our freedoms and eventually, a bitter culture war), which will likely get worse before it gets better.

 Let’s focus on getting better.
 Your health is in your hands.
 We have the opportunity to ask important questions and demand answers.
 What should (or shouldn’t) the federal government do to protect our health?
 When the responsibility rests (or shouldn’t rest) on the shoulders of local officials, what happens then?